Ruth O'Reilly

-Ruth O'Reilly (born 12 August 1981) is a retired women's rugby union player from Tralee, County Kerry, Republic of Ireland.
+Ruth O'Reilly (born 12 August 1981) is a retired women's rugby union player from Tralee, County Kerry, Ireland.
 She played as a prop for Galwegians RFC, Connacht Rugby and the Ireland women's national rugby union team.

 Career

 O'Reilly started playing rugby in 2002.
 In 2014, she captained Galwegians to victory in the Women's All Ireland League.
 She also became an assistant coach for Connacht Ladies and the manager of the Ireland women's Under-17 rugby sevens team.